Home

 Insulin Resistance

-Insulin resistance leads to fatigue, depression, premature aging of the skin, hypertension, high blood pressure and then to the very serious diseases, obesity, heart disease, cancer, liver disease, Alzheimer’s and Parkinson’s.* Often people don't even know they have insulin resistance much less understand what a threat it is to their long term health.
-Are you fat?
-Have you been fat for a long time?
-Do you have belly fat?
-These are indications that you need to increase your insulin sensitivity and get control of your blood sugar.
+Insulin resistance leads to fatigue, depression, premature aging of the skin, hypertension, high blood pressure and then to the very serious diseases, obesity, heart disease, cancer, liver disease, Alzheimer’s and Parkinson’s.* It CAN be reversed.

 What is insulin resistance?

 It starts with what is called pre-diabetes which is a condition in which your blood glucose levels are higher than normal but NOT high enough for a diagnosis of diabetes.
 However, people with pre-diabetes are at risk for developing insulin resistance.
-It means that your pre-diabetic condition has progressed to the point at which your insulin is no longer working effectively in your body.

 When you eat, your pancreas releases the hormone insulin into your bloodstream to escort glucose and other nutrients into the muscle cells to be used for energy and revitalization.
 Different foods break down into different types of nutrients.
 Protein breaks down into amino acids which build or repair tissue, fat breaks down into fatty acids and carbohydrates break down into glucose which is used for energy.

 When you eat too many foods that raise your blood sugar, thus flooding your body with insulin, the insulin tells your body to store the excess glucose as fat.
+Foods that raise blood sugar are high glycemic foods.
 When this becomes a chronic condition, too much insulin all the time, your muscle cells become numb to the insulin and the body develops a resistance to the insulin’s effects.
-This is called insulin resistance but for all practical purposes you have type 2 diabetes.

-According to National Diabetes Information Clearinghouse, NDIC, this health condition usually has no symptoms.
+According to the National Diabetes Information Clearinghouse, NDIC, this health condition usually has no symptoms.
 This is what makes it so insidious.
 You may be overweight and you start having your blood pressure spike up but this may or may not get the proper medical attention.
 IR is assessed by measuring the level of insulin in the blood which is possible to do with a blood sugar meter.
-You can buy one at any drugstore.
+You can buy one here or at any drugstore.
 You can also ask your doctor to do fasting glucose and glucose tolerance tests.

 The older we are the less able all of our cells are to function optimally.
 So, for many years insulin resistance or type 2 diabetes was most often found in people of middle age who were overweight.
 Now it is being found in young people, even children!
 Perhaps because we have so many hidden high glycemic foods, the ones that spike blood sugar, in most processed foods.